calummoore/blog-product/content/products/snapboard/index.md

 Wednesday 17 July: ☀️ 26° -  Sunny and a gentle breeze

 I finally got Google Approval 🎉🎉🎉.
 Okay, I AM LAUNCHING THIS TOMORROW.
 NO EXCUSES.
+Just going to try and add as many useful cards as possible today.
+Can I get to 100 cards?
+That would be awesome.
+Let's see.

+### LAUNCH

+Thursday 18 July